Democratic lawmakers ask to meet Holder on mortgage fraud

-WASHINGTON (Reuters) - Three Democratic lawmakers on Monday asked to discuss with U.S. Attorney General Eric Holder the Department of Justice’s efforts to prosecute mortgage fraud after a watchdog report last week said the FBI had ranked it low priority.
+WASHINGTON, March 17 (Reuters) - Three Democratic lawmakers asked to discuss with U.S. Attorney General Eric Holder the Department of Justice’s allegedly uneven efforts to prosecute mortgage fraud, according to a letter dated Monday.

-U.S. Senator Elizabeth Warren and Representatives Elijah Cummings and Maxine Waters are seeking an audience with Holder over the report’s finding that the FBI ranked mortgage fraud as a low threat after the height of the financial crisis, even though the Justice Department had said investigating that crime would be a top priority.
+U.S. Senator Elizabeth Warren and representatives Elijah Cummings and Maxine Waters are seeking an audience with Holder over a new watchdog report that said the FBI ranked mortgage fraud as a low threat after the height of the financial crisis, even though the Justice Department had said investigating that crime would be a top priority.

 “This report calls into question the Department’s commitment to investigate and prosecute crimes such as predatory lending, loan modification scams, and abusive mortgage servicing practices,” the three lawmakers wrote of the report released last week by the Justice Department’s inspector general.